Read This First

 Prompt 4: How has the evolution of economics affected the evolution of economics programs in universities?
 How has the recommended skill set changed over the decades?

-The section turns on Looking Forward.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Looking Forward in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Looking Forward, Economics has been called the “dismal science”, and Some modern pundits have called economics dismal due to its unwieldy.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Looking Forward, Economics has been called the “dismal science”, and Some modern pundits have called economics dismal due to its unwieldy in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Focus on Theory and History